HasanMothaffar/HasanMothaffar/README.md

 # Hello 👋 I'm Hasan Mothaffar, a Frontend developer | CS Student

 I'm a third-year CS student studying at Damascus University, and I work as a freelance web developer.
-You can check out my profile on LinkedIn to see my previous projects.
+You can check out [my profile on LinkedIn](https://www.linkedin.com/in/hasan-mothaffar-0a55301b0/) to see my previous projects.

 I like to fiddle around with JavaScript in my free time, and I'm also interested in learning **WebGL** and **Three.js**.

+Check out my latest contributions to the **Syrian Open Source Organization** here! https://github.com/Syrian-Open-Source/custom-snap

 ### What I do: